 The cause of rotator cuff tears can be divided into two categories: traumatic injury and repetitive motion/overuse.
 Traumatic injury is usually a onetime event, such as falling on an outstretched arm or trying to catch something heavy from falling, resulting in a traction type of tear.
 Repetitive motion/overuse tear occurs when a particular motion is performed repetitively, especially repetitive overhead motions.
 Over time, the rotator cuff muscles may weaken and tear.
 This may occur due to improper technique of the motion, muscle fatigue, or abnormal muscle substitution patterns during exercise or work.
-Sometimes an abnormal anatomical feature such as a bone spur on the acromion, or a flattened clavicle may cause impingement and eventual degeneration of a rotator cuff muscle.
+Sometimes an abnormal anatomical feature such as a bone spur on the acromion or a flattened clavicle may cause impingement and eventual degeneration of a rotator cuff muscle.

 One common sign is feeling a sudden, sharp “pop” or pull in the shoulder, followed by pain.
 This pain may start in the back of the shoulder, then radiate to the biceps and/or the deltoid (side of the shoulder), or up the side of the neck.
-The pain may be sharp initially, and become like a dull tooth ache like pain as time progresses.
+The pain may be sharp initially, and become a dull, achy pain as time progresses.
 There may be general arm weakness and pain with most motions.
 It may also become difficult or impossible to lift the arm up over one’s head, or reach behind your back.
 Daily activities such as dressing and driving may also cause pain.
 People with rotator cuff tears often times have trouble sleeping at night due to pain, especially trying to sleep on the affected shoulder.

 A thorough physical exam performed by an orthopedic doctor will point to a suspected rotator cuff tear.
-Diagnostic testing such as a MRI or CAT scan are usually used to confirm the presence of a rotator cuff tear.
+Diagnostic tests such as an MRI or CAT scan are usually used to confirm the presence of a rotator cuff tear.
 A conservative course of treatment is usually tried before surgery is suggested.
 This conservative treatment should consist of a comprehensive physical therapy program that focuses on increasing range of motion, and progressive strengthening of the shoulder complex (the rotator cuff muscles, deltoid, back, and scapular muscles).
 Ice and anti-inflammatory medications may also help control the pain and inflammation in the shoulder.

-If the conservative treatments are ineffective, surgery is usually recommended.
+If the conservative treatments are ineffective, surgery is typically recommended.
 Most shoulder surgeries can be performed arthroscopically, minimizing scaring and trauma to surrounding structures.
 This will lead to a faster and more complete recovery.
 After surgery, a course of physical therapy is usually prescribed to help restore strength and function.
 A qualified orthopedic surgeon will review your options and help you make an informed decision that is best for you.